EmK530/NetShrink/README.md

 **Default value: 9**

 #### Preferf32
-Compresses all floating numbers as 32-bit, not 64-bit, cutting data size in half.
+Compresses all floating point numbers as 32-bit, not 64-bit, cutting data size and precision in half.
 Applies to:<br>
 - Decimal Numbers
 - Vector2/Vector3
 - CFrame